José Reyes (infielder): 2008–09

 In spring training and the early part of the 2008 season, Reyes vocalized a plan to focus a little more on baseball, and a little less on the theatrics — such as his dugout dances after home runs — that drew criticism during the late part of 2007 when the Mets were struggling.
 One of the casualties of this change of focus was the "Professor Reyes" segment played between innings at Shea where he taught the fans Spanish words and phrases.
 This was replaced by "Maine Street USA" with John Maine, and "Do The Wright Thing" with David Wright, which failed to match the popularity of Reyes' spots.
 However, with some prodding by his teammates, Reyes was encouraged to continue playing with the same energy as he had previously.

 On July 3, Reyes' childhood friend Argenis Reyes was called up from the Triple-A New Orleans Zephyrs.
-When Argenis played, he and José made up the middle infield for the Mets, with Argenis Reyes at second base.
+When Argenis played, he and Reyes made up the middle infield for the Mets, with Argenis Reyes at second base.
 On July 20, Reyes overtook Mookie Wilson as the Mets' all-time triples leader after legging out his 63rd career triple in the fourth inning of a game against the Cincinnati Reds.

 On September 10, Reyes broke the Mets' all-time record for stolen bases, previously held by Mookie Wilson, with his 282nd career stolen base coming in the third inning of a game against the Washington Nationals.
 After stealing second to break the record, he then stole third and scored the go-ahead run on a single by David Wright.
 On September 23, 2008, Reyes achieved his first 200-hit season with a bases-clearing triple.
 He is the second Mets player to reach this landmark, after Lance Johnson in 1996.
 Reyes finished the season with a batting average of .297, with 72 extra-base hits (including a majors-leading 19 triples), 68 RBIs and 56 stolen bases.

 A few days before spring training, Mets manager Jerry Manuel announced that he was considering moving Reyes from the leadoff spot to 2nd or 3rd in the line-up.
 However, Reyes playing in the World Baseball Classic meant his playing time in the Mets training camp was limited, and led to Manuel deciding to move Reyes back to the leadoff spot.
 Speaking of the decision, Reyes said, "That's where I've hit all my life ...
 I'd like to be a leadoff hitter."

 On May 3, 2009, Reyes was placed on the DL due to a calf injury.
 Reyes was expected to be back in early June but when rehabbing the injury he pulled himself from an extended spring training game; an MRI exam the following day revealed the tear, which Reyes confirmed was different from the initial injury.
 A September return was considered possible but he suffered yet another injury, a torn right hamstring while doing rehab work in August.